 - Upon receiving the spring election packet, the student must sign a Declaration of Understanding of all campaigning rules and regulations, a petition for candidacy, an application, the Executive Committee duties and qualifications, and a petition with 50 student signatures and clearly printed names as registered at GRC.

-Section 6 - Campaign Policies
+Section 6 - Campaign Procedures and Requirements

 - Campaign spending by candidates for ASGRC President and Vice President shall be

 limited to a total of $700.00 which shall be comprised from personal finances and/or

 - No campus facilities may be used in the production of campaign materials except those that are available to every student (i.e. printer points are allowed to be used, but not Student Life Office materials).

 - The Public Relations Committee shall define those areas prohibited for the display of campaign materials.

 - Campaign materials may not be displayed until the Monday of the second week of spring quarter.